The supplement dimethylamylamine, or DMAA, has been controversial since its release.

 They used it as an energy boost to give them more strength and endurance for longer, harder workouts.

 Supplement companies responded, including the stimulant in an increasing number of workout formulations.

 So, Is DMAA Legal Or is DMAA Illegal?

-The FDA was not very quick to act on the legality of DMAA, but took action earlier this year.
+The FDA was not very quick to act on the legality of DMAA, but took action earlier in 2018.